dlubal-software/.github/README.md

 ### .github Repository

-We are hosting our documentation in this repository.
+We are hosting our documentation files in this repository.